s-peiran/tp/docs/UserGuide.md

 - **Expected Outputs**:
     - Success: "Displaying details for [MEETING_NAME]."
     - Failure:
-        - If the MEETING_ID or MEETING_NAME does not exist: "Error: Meeting not found."
+        - If the MEETING_ID or MEETING_NAME does not exist: `Meeting not found`
-        - If invalid command format: "Error: Invalid command format."

 ---